 12. The workbook has been designed to ensure that the OfS can collect data from a diverse range of providers with differing levels of organisational complexity.
-Where possible, we have adapted the workbook for different types of provider, to show only those elements of the financial workbook requiring data input.
+Where possible, we have adapted the workbook for different types of provider, to make clear which elements of the financial workbook require data input.
 This is summarised in the table below:

-Table Table description Which providers should complete the table Assumptions Forecast assumptions and backlog maintenance All providers Table 1 Consolidated statement of comprehensive income and expenditure All providers Table 2 Consolidated statement of financial position All providers Table 3 Consolidated statement of cash flows All providers Table 4 Analysis of income All providers Table 5 Analysis of income - Research grants and contracts - breakdown by source of income and cost centre Providers in the Approved (fee cap) registration category Table 6 Analysis of income - Course fees and education contracts analysed by domicile, mode, level and source All providers Table 7 Higher education student full-time equivalents (FTEs) All providers Table 7a Higher education student full-time equivalents (FTEs) from non-UK domiciles All providers Table 8 Analysis of expenditure - breakdown by activity and cost All providers centre Approved providers will see a condensed version of this table Table 9 Analysis of expenditure - staff costs All providers Those providers that are not yet required to reflect the OfS accounts direction in their financial statements will see a condensed version of this table
+Table Table description Which providers should complete the table Assumptions Forecast assumptions and backlog maintenance All providers Table 1 Consolidated statement of comprehensive income and expenditure All providers Table 2 Consolidated statement of financial position All providers Table 3 Consolidated statement of cash flows All providers Table 4 Analysis of income All providers Table 5 Analysis of income - Research grants and contracts - breakdown by source of income and cost centre Providers in the Approved (fee cap) registration category Table 6 Analysis of income - Course fees and education contracts analysed by domicile, mode, level and source All providers Table 7 Higher education student full-time equivalents (FTEs) All providers Table 7a Higher education student full-time equivalents (FTEs) from non- UK domiciles All providers Table 8 Analysis of expenditure - breakdown by activity and cost centre All providers Approved providers will not be required to fill out the full table Table 9 Analysis of expenditure - staff costs All providers Those providers that are not yet required to reflect the OfS accounts direction in their financial statements will not be required to fill out the full table